What is the Affordable Care Act?

 Since these emergencies or illnesses often have high medical costs, some critical illness policies have a lump sum benefit to help cover costs where ACA coverage might not.

-Critical illness policies can be used to supplement and not replace major medical insurance coverage and they operate under state regulations.3 By understanding how the ACA works, it will help you learn how health insurance sold in the individual market can affect you and your loved ones.
+Critical illness policies can be used to supplement - not replace - major medical insurance coverage.
+They operate under state regulations.
+By understanding how the ACA works, it will help you learn how health insurance sold in the individual market can affect you and your loved ones.
 From there, you can determine whether it’s possible to get critical illness insurance.